ankaAR/bestiario5e/_creatures/frulam-mondath.md

 armor_class: "16 (chain mail)"
 ---

-***Spellcasting.*** Frulam is a 5th-level spellcaster that uses Wisdom as her spellcasting ability (spell save DC 14, +6 to hit with spell attacks).
+***Lanzamiento de conjuros.*** Frulam is a 5th-level spellcaster that uses Wisdom as her spellcasting ability (spell save DC 14, +6 to hit with spell attacks).
 Frulam has the following spells prepared from the cleric spell list:

-* Cantrips (at will): light, sacred flame, thaumaturgy
+* Trucos (a voluntad): light, sacred flame, thaumaturgy

 * 1st level (4 slots): command, cure wounds, healing word, sanctuary